pyeventsourcing/esdbclient/README.md

     events=[event6],
 )

-# Resume subscribing from the commit position of the last received event.
+# Resume subscribing after the commit position of the last received event.
-subscription = client.subscribe_all_events(
+subscription = client.subscribe_to_all(
     commit_position=received_events[-1].commit_position
 )